-We then reduce the reaction time even further and take $1/\varepsilon_1 = 1/\varepsilon_2 = 10^7$.
-We compute the ADP and reference solutions until the same final time t = 0.06 and plot the obtained results in Figure 4.9.
-As one can see, when the ADP method is used on a coarse mesh with $\Delta x = 1/150$, the computed detonation waves propagates with a wrong speed.
-In order to achieve the correct speed, one has to take a much finer mesh: after reducing the reaction times by a factor of 10, we had to take $\Delta x = 1/6000$, which is also 10 times smaller and this is about the borderline.
+10 times smaller and this is about the borderline.
 This implies that the mesh size should be proportional to the reaction time and thus the ADP method cannot be used as an underresolved method.
 Nevertheless, it is instructive to compare the ADP solutions with the reference solution, which is computed with $\Delta x = 1/50000$ in Figure 4.9.
-In fact, the unsplit central-upwind scheme can capture the detonation wave propagating with the accurate speed with a slightly larger Δx as long as $\Delta x \lesssim 1/32000$, which means that the ADP method is still more efficient.
+In fact, the unsplit central-upwind scheme can capture the detonation wave propagating with the accurate speed with a slightly larger Δx as long as $\Delta x \leq 1/32000$, which means that the ADP method is still more efficient.
 However, it clearly becomes impractical in a very stiff regime with small ignition temperatures.